elaad24/note_taking_app_ts/README.md

 # React + TypeScript + Vite

-## to run the server run : node index.js
+## to run the server run : npm run server

 ## to run the from - vite : npm run dev